bdaqsec/aksworkshop/_entries/03-03 aqua-use-case.md

 After deployment, Aqua CSP begins to automatically discover your clusters, nodes and workloads, scanning all of them for risks including vulnerabilities, malware, configuration, compliance and more.
 This information drives Aqua's Risk Explorer, workload monitoring and infrastructure discover views which we'll explore now.

+> **Note:** It can take several minutes for Aqua to complete automatic discovery and scanning in your environment (after the Enforcers have been deployed and all capabilities have been enable).
+This may be a good time to take a short break.

 #### View Risk Explorer

+{% collapsible %}
 Select **Risk Explorer** from the navigation menu on the left.

 Aqua's Risk Explorer let's identify vulernable workloads at a glance with color coded controllers/containers based on risk assessment and organized by namespaces, and showing network connections to/from containers: